General Registration Policies

 Online Bachelor of Science Degree Certificate Options

-If a degree-seeking student drops out of the Bachelor of Science program, the certificate will be awarded only if the major coursework (concentration courses included) and the four-course certificate have been completed.
-If a student re-enters the Bachelor of Science degree program, the certificate that has been awarded will count toward elective credit.
+Certificate Possibility for Students Who Stop or Withdraw.
+If a degree-seeking stops or withdraws from the Bachelor of Science program and requests a certificate, it will be awarded only if the major core coursework (concentration courses included) and additional four-course elective certificate have been completed.
+Upon re-entry into the program, the certificate that has been awarded will count toward elective credit.

 Undergraduate Certificates

 Undergraduate Certificate Later Transferred to Degree.
-Students enrolled in an undergraduate certificate can apply for an SPS undergraduate Bachelor of Science degree and, if admitted, transfer the four certificate courses into the degree as elective credit.
+Students enrolled in an undergraduate certificate can apply for an SPS online Bachelor of Science degree and, if admitted, transfer the four certificate courses into the degree as elective credit.
 Students would still need to complete the required major core and concentration courses for the degree, as well as course requirements for an additional certificate as part of their degree.

-In certain circumstances, students can petition for a course substitute: When completing the Programming Certificate, Artificial Intelligence Certificate, or the Data Science Certificate, a student who who has been admitted to the Bachelor of Science in Information Systems can petition to substitute CIS 323-DL Python for Data Science and CIS 324-DL Applied Data Science with two of the following: CIS 212-DL Introduction to Object-Oriented Programming, CIS 385-DL Programming for the Web, CIS 325-DL Enterprise Data Science, CIS 326-DL Data Engineering, CIS 330-CN Human Computer Interaction for the concentration within the major.
+In certain circumstances, students can petition for a course substitute: When completing the Programming Certificate, Artificial Intelligence Certificate, or the Data Science Certificate, a student who has been admitted to the Bachelor of Science in Information Systems can petition to substitute CIS 323-DL Python for Data Science and CIS 324-DL Applied Data Science with two of the following: CIS 212-DL Introduction to Object-Oriented Programming, CIS 385-DL Programming for the Web, CIS 325-DL Enterprise Data Science, CIS 326-DL Data Engineering, CIS 330-CN Human Computer Interaction for the concentration within the major.

-When completing the Strategic Management Certificate, a student who wants to register for the Information Systems major can petition to substitute ORG_BEH 368-DL Project Management with an ORG_BEH or COMM_ST course.
+When completing the Strategic Management Certificate, students in the Bachelor of Science in Information Systems degree can petition to substitute ORG_BEH 368-DL Project Management with an ORG_BEH or COMM_ST course.

 Co-Curricular Activities